-This year we have all had to adapt to new ways of working, as we left our offices behind in favour of working remotely from home.
+Over the past year, we have all had to adapt to new ways of working, as we left our offices behind 12 months ago in favour of working remotely from home.

 Forced to reassess and rework their processes, we’ve seen countless changes in the way the finance teams we work with are carrying out their day jobs.
 And despite the challenges remote working has brought, many of the changes we witnessed have been for the better.

-As your finance department returns to the office, be careful to learn from all that you’ve accomplished this year, and not be too quick to slip into the old ways of working.
+With the roadmap out of lockdown laid down, your finance department's return to the office may be in sight.
+But be careful to learn from all that you’ve accomplished this year, and not be too quick to slip into the old ways of working.

 No doubt your monthly toner bill has vanished since lockdown began, but looking beyond that, what else have you saved?